By Francois DeMadre ,

 Traditional design-build and public-private partnership delivery methods frequently fail to address both insured and uninsured risks adequately.
 A 2021 Travelers infrastructure study pinpointed design risks as a significant contributor to the subpar outcomes in standard delivery methods like design-build projects.

-One major issue identified by Travelers was the expectation for contractors to submit fixed-price proposals based on designs that are only about 30% finalized.
+One major issue identified by Travelers was the expectation for contractors to submit fixed-price proposals based on designs that are only about 30% finalised.
 The insurer's data suggests that contractors struggle to do this with accuracy, leading to substantial operating losses.

 This often results in disagreements concerning cost overruns, change orders, and project delays.
 In traditional contracts, to safeguard their profit margins, contractors build in contingencies to offset potential issues.
 The combined challenges of a lack of transparency and restricted risk-sharing exacerbate the effects of these risks, and increase the extra contingency contractors often include in their bids as a protective measure.